$0 Your Child's Top 5 Education Rights Under NZ Law

 What about ORS funding — is it harder to get in rural areas?

 The ORS process is the same nationally, but rural schools may be less experienced with the paperwork.
 Some families report their school didn't initiate an ORS application when one was clearly warranted — not out of malice, but because staff had never done one before.
-The Rights Compass covers the ORS process, eligibility triggers, application requirements, and Section 47 appeals.
+The Rights Compass covers the ORS process, eligibility criteria, application requirements, and Section 47 reconsideration.

 How do I advocate firmly without destroying the relationship?